MicrosoftDocs/microsoft-365-community/Community/query-string-url-tricks-sharepoint-m365.md

 ## Create a link to a List or Library Search Result

-Within the Modern user interface, the search bar sets its context (or scope) to the List or Library you're in.
-When you perform a search, it appends a URL query string filter of the results.
+Within the Modern user interface, the search bar sets its context (or scope) to the List, Library, or site you're in.
+When you perform a search from a list or library, it appends a query string of the search term to the URL.
+This link is sharable/bookmarkable.

- Here's my list:
+Here's my example list:

 `https://<greatsharepointsite>.sharepoint.com/sites/Lists/<ListName>/AllItems.aspx`